nitzan/uxebu.com/content/team/zee.md

 Special Moves
 -------------

-* Speaks fluient Jee'es, without the use of assistance
+* Speaks fluient Jee'es by just using the power of mind
 * Can pass on the knowledge of Jee'es to those who wish to embrace it's way of life

 Contact